Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Partial Community Merger Algorithm

 Practically, we start with exploring the ego network of a vertex, i.e. the subnetwork consisting of the vertex itself and its neighbors, and identifying the communities hidden in it.
 This is illustrated in Fig.~\ref{fig:first_neighbourhood} for a vertex (the central one) in an online social network.
 This local view lets us see the communities clearly.
-Since a vertex may not know all the members in each of its communities, the information on the communities found based on the ego network of a vertex is incomplete.
+Since a vertex may not know all the members in each of its communities, the identified communities in the ego network of a vertex are incomplete.
 We refer to them as the \textit{partial communities} from the viewpoint of the vertex.
 This process can be carried out for every vertex.
 Although each member only helps reveal part of the whole picture, the idea is that aggregating local information should reveal the \textit{complete communities}, i.e., every community with all its members.
-With the partial communities revealed by different vertices, we need to determine which ones are actually different parts of the same community.
-Merger of these partial communities in a proper way gives a complete community.
-It is technically difficult task as vertices may be misclassified into partial communities that they actually do not belong to.
-The merger process leads to much noise in the merged communities.
+With the partial communities revealed by different vertices, the next step is to determine which ones are actually different parts of the same community.
+It is a technically difficult task as the number of partial communities may even be greater than the number of vertices in the whole network and vertices may be misclassified into partial communities that they actually do not belong to.
+Merger of corresponding partial communities in principle reconstructs the complete community.
+It, however, also causes the noise in partial communities to be accumulated.
 A cleaning process or post-processing scheme is then invoked to eliminate the misclassified vertices and sift out the real and complete communities.

 Our method thus consists of three steps: \begin{enumerate} \item Find the partial communities in the ego network of each of the vertices.

 \item Merge partial communities that are parts of the same community to reconstruct complete communities.